 8. Be Adaptable

-Perhaps one of the most effective people management skills for this pandemic environment and the modern workplace is a manager’s ability to recognize that most decisions are reversible and it’s okay to treat ‘unknowns’ as experiments.
+Perhaps one of the most effective people management skills for this post-pandemic environment and the modern workplace is a manager’s ability to recognize that most decisions are reversible and it’s okay to treat ‘unknowns’ as experiments.
 This fosters a more agile, adaptable and innovative team environment.
 By recognizing upfront that a decision might change, it helps take the pressure off any unspoken ‘need to be right’ and free’s peoples minds to bring their creative capacity to the experiment at hand.

 Join Crewmojo's CEO Mark Lewis as he talks with HR leaders on how they tune employee experience to drive amazing outcomes their organisations

 M&C Saatchi managerial magic: Streamlining admin for meaningful conversations